Tina-Nguyen3004/CMPUT412/test.md

 # CMPUT 412 - Duckiebot Autonomous Control

-This repository contains our lab exercises code developed for CMPUT 412, where we implemented autonomous control for our Duckiebot.
+This repository contains code developed for CMPUT 412, where we implemented autonomous control for the Duckiebot.
 The project includes step-by-step instructions for utilizing the Duckiebot safely and effectively.
 Each exercise is organized into separate folders for clarity and ease of use.

 ## Authors
 This project was developed by **Tina Nguyen** and **Haran Song**, who share equal ownership of the code and have collaborated to build this implementation.